toxinu/sushi/README.md

   </tr>
 </table>

-And every value you add to your configuration file under ``settings`` section.
+And every values you can add to your configuration file under ``settings`` section.

 License
 -------